Fungal-Informatics/funregulation/README.md

    PWM files:
    - in_folder/pwms/

-g) Regulatory sequences of P. ucsensis 2HH and P. oxalicum 114-2 were obtained by funregulation_promoter_extract.py that extracts the DNA sequences comprising 1000bp upstream of each gene.
+g) Regulatory sequences of P. sp. nov.
+2HH and P. oxalicum 114-2 were obtained by funregulation_promoter_extract.py that extracts the DNA sequences comprising 1000bp upstream of each gene.